BOARD OF DIRECTORS DIVERSITY AND MEMBER SELECTION POLICY

 Board of Directors Diversity and Member Selection Policy

-The Board of Directors of IBERDROLA, S.A. (the "Company") has the power to design, assess and continuously revise the Governance and Sustainability System, and specifically to approve and update the corporate policies, which contain the guidelines governing the conduct of the Company and of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law (the "Group").
+The Board of Directors of IBERDROLA, S.A. (the “Company”) has the power to design, assess and continuously revise the Governance and Sustainability System, and specifically to approve and update the corporate policies, which contain the guidelines governing the conduct of the Company and which, in accordance with the principles of subsidiarity and respect for corporate autonomy, inspire those of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law (the “Group”).

-In fulfilling these responsibilities, within the framework of the law and the By-Laws and recognising transparency in all its activities, including the process for selecting candidates to hold the position of director, and diversity within the Board of Directors, as key elements of its corporate governance strategy, the Board of Directors hereby approves this Board of Directors Diversity and Member Selection Policy (the "Policy").
+In fulfilling these responsibilities, within the framework of the law and the By-Laws and recognising transparency in all its activities, including the process for selecting candidates to hold the position of director of the Company, and diversity within its Board of Directors, as key elements of its corporate governance strategy, the Board of Directors hereby approves this Board of Directors Diversity and Member Selection Policy (the “Policy”).

-The text of this Policy shall be interpreted in accordance with the Equality, Diversity and Inclusion Policy.
+The text of this Policy shall be interpreted in accordance with the Diversity and Inclusion and Anti-Harassment Policy.

 1. Purpose